 I believe that our anesthesia workforce is at a crossroads.
 Access to critical services for our community is in danger, and the system is barely held together with overworked providers and traveling staff.
-If we are able to fundamentally support the recruitment and retention of anesthesiologists and nurse anesthetists to Oregon though HB 2591, then I feel we can rebuild sustainable access to outstanding care for all Oregonians.
+If we are able to fundamentally support the recruitment and retention of anesthesiologists and nurse anesthetists to Oregon though HB 2591A, then I feel we can rebuild sustainable access to outstanding care for all Oregonians.
+I respectfully urge your support of this bill, and I am happy to answer any questions.